spotinst/help/src/docs/spot-pc/getting-started/README.md

 ## Spot Group Creation Workflow

-The second is the creation of the Spot Group which contains the users, resources and settings for a set of users with homogeneous desktop requirements.
+The second is the creation of the Spot Group which contains the users, resources, and settings for a set of users with homogeneous desktop requirements.

 <a href="https://docs.spot.io/spot-pc/_media/getting-started-04.png" target="_blank"><img src="/spot-pc/_media/getting-started-04.png" alt="Click to Enlarge" width="1000"> </a>